WICG/js-self-profiling/README.md

 - Target sample rate
 - Maximum sample capacity
-- Call frame categories that should be traced (currently only "js")

 The returned `profiler` (wrapped in a promise) will begin sampling.
 The UA may choose a different sample rate than the one that the user requested (which must be the next lowest valid sampling interval), or it may refuse to spin up a profiler for any reason (e.g. if there are too many profilers running concurrently) by rejecting the promise.
 The true sample rate of the profiler may be accessible via `profiler.options.sampleInterval`.